 Steiner HX Series 10x42mm Roof Prism Binoculars

-Steiner HX Series Binoculars are outfitted with impact- and hush weather-resistant, easy-to-grip (if it’s wet as well) rubber-armored polycarbonate casing and the central focusing wheel on it, allowing you to adjust promptly image sharpness.
-This Binocular with Roof Prism, a new lens coating, and a wide field of view enhances light transmission across the spectrum and helps observe surroundings fast at further ranges, giving crisp and bright images.
-Steiner optics are sealed by 14-psi pressurized dry nitrogen to provide precision viewing at any temperature – from nordic cold to heat.
+They are outfitted with impact- and hush weather-resistant, easy-to-grip (if it’s wet as well) rubber-armored polycarbonate casing and the central focusing wheel on it, allowing you to adjust promptly image sharpness.
+It is with Roof Prism, a new lens coating, and a wide field of view that enhances light transmission across the spectrum and helps observe surroundings fast at further ranges, giving crisp and bright images.
+Steiner optics are sealed by 14-psi pressurized dry nitrogen to provide precision viewing at any temperature – from Nordic cold to heat.

 Pros: